RaziFalah/-Rock-Paper-Scissors-/README.md

 #Rock-Paper-Scissors

 <h1>About</h2>
-A very basic program about Rock-Paper-Scissors
+A very basic program that can handle Rock-Paper-Scissors

 <h1>Functionality</h1>